divyanksaini/Network-Intrusion-Detection-Using-KNeighborsClassifier/README.md

 # Network-Intrusion-Detection-Using-KNeighborsClassifier
-Network intrusion detection unsing hybrid sampling and KNeighborsClassifier
+Network intrusion detection using hybrid sampling and KNeighborsClassifier